axelvaldez/radical-companies/_posts/2-fiat-model/2023-01-04-what-will-kill-us-first.markdown

  <p>For another example, take the decline of disruptive science,</p>
  <div class="_citation">
   <p>The number of science and technology research papers published has skyrocketed over the past few decades &ndash; but the &lsquo;disruptiveness&rsquo; of those papers has dropped. &hellip;</p>
-  <p>Data from millions of manuscripts show that, compared with the mid-twentieth century, research done in the 2000s was much more likely to incrementally push science into increamental improvements rather than to veer off in a new direction and render previous work obsolete.
+  <p>Data from millions of manuscripts show that, compared with the mid-twentieth century, research done in the 2000s was much more likely to incrementally push science into incremental improvements rather than to veer off in a new direction and render previous work obsolete.
 Analysis of patents from 1976 to 2010 showed the same trend.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>
  <p>This is happening in social science, technology, physical sciences, life sciences, and biomedicine.</p>
  <div class="_center">